jysalaun/meta-nxp-connectivity/README.md

 # What's new

-- Upgrade Matter clusters and Matter controller binaries based on Matter v1.4
+- Support Matter controller application and Matter demo applications on i.MX 93 FRDM Platform, support OpenThread Border Router and OpenThread on i.MX 93 FRDM Platform.
-- Support IW610 chipset on i.MX 91EVK
+- Support i.MX 91 QSB Platform.
-- Support K32W1 for Zigbee coordinator based on ZIGBEE_1.0.16b
-- Integrated Linux L6.6.52_2.2.0
+- Integrated with Linux L6.12.3_1.0.0 and Yocto Styhead.

 # How to build the Yocto image with integrated OpenThread Border Router